popy-dev/popy-republican-calendar/README.md

 The initial calendar definition had vague rules on where to insert leap days, and it was abandonned before a solution has been decided (or needed).
-Multiple leap days calculators are available :
+Multiple leap days calculators are available, in addition with calculator provided by popy/calendar :

-- Caesar : the julian calendar one.
-Very imprecise.
-- Modern : the system we are using for standard dates.
-- Futuristic : The more precise system I found on wikipedia, which will proove more precise after the 4th millenium.
 - RommeWithContinuedImpairLeapDay : Wrapps any calculator, but transmit a different year value in order to make sure that the leap years will match the first 20 years leaps.